-Working remotely has this biggest challenge of establishing continuous communication.
+Most challenging aspect of working from home is establishing continuous communication.
 If you are working in an office then it becomes easy to ask any doubt, clarification, and help.
 But when working from home you cannot easily communicate, even for a confirmation you have to wait for hours.
 Usually, people say applications like slack and Microsoft teams help to have that continuous channel of communication.

 Such applications are useful but people tend to be busy and in the process, they forget to reply.